 Proton VPN has a long history of developing new solutions to complex and difficult problems, including ways to defeat attempts to block VPNs and advertisers tracking users across the internet.
 As a company created by scientists who met at CERN, we have a strong culture of research and development, and we have recently leveraged this to significantly increase VPN speeds with a new feature called VPN Accelerator.

-VPN Accelerator improves VPN connection stability and can increase our VPN speeds by over 400% in certain situations.
+VPN Accelerator improves VPN connection stability and can increase our VPN speeds by up to 400% in certain situations.
 Thanks to this new technology, you can always enjoy the best possible VPN speeds when using our service.

 VPN Accelerator is enabled by default, works on all Proton VPN apps, improves performance for all VPN protocols, and is available for all users.